happykhan/qualibact/CONTRIBUTING.md

 ## Running CheckM2 - Optional

-I am aware that CheckM2 can be a tall order, with thousands of genomes, and hence for the sake of submission this is an option inclusion.
+I am aware that CheckM2 can be a tall order with thousands of genomes, and hence for the sake of submission this is an optional inclusion.

 To ensure consistency with existing analyses, please follow the same protocol used by [AllTheBacteria](https://github.com/AllTheBacteria/AllTheBacteria/tree/main/reproducibility/All-samples/checkm2):